Saksham-13/ResumeMaker/README.md

 ### Pull Requests

 - Make a pull request as soon as you are assigned to as issue, this pull request will be used to track your progress on the issue by commits.

+- Be sure to link the issue in your pull request description using the `#` symbol followed by the issue number.
+For example, `#1` links to issue #1.

+- Use meaningful commit messages to clearly describe your changes and contributions.
+Refer to the [Commit Message Guidelines](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716)

 ### Commit Frequency